-Study finds reopening schools with too many students in classrooms could result in more COVID-19 cases
+Reopening schools with too many students could cause more COVID-19 cases

 As many kids get ready to go back to school during the COVID-19 pandemic, a new study indicates ways to minimize outbreaks and their impact on in-person instruction.

-The study led by researchers from the University of Waterloo used a mathematical model to explore ways class sizes and student-to-teacher ratios can influence the number of infections and student-days of closed classrooms in Canada.
-The model revealed that the optimal student-to-teacher ratio required to maximize in-person instruction opportunities is below currently planned ratios in many jurisdictions, which are as high as 15:2 in childcare centres and 30:1 in schools.
+A new study led by researchers, including WICI members Chris Bauch from the University of Waterloo and Madhur Anand from University of Guelph, used a mathematical model to explore ways class sizes and student-to-teacher ratios can influence the number of infections and student days of closed classrooms in Canada.
+The model revealed that the optimal student-to-teacher ratio required to maximize in-person instruction opportunities is below currently planned ratios in many jurisdictions, which are as high as 15:2 in child-care centres and 30:1 in schools.

 “The results of the model illustrate that the more students in a classroom, the more likely one of them will become infected, and therefore the more likely the classroom is to be closed,” said Bauch.
 “Also, when a classroom with more students is closed, it affects more students at a time.
 On top of this, having more students in a room facilitates transmission inside that classroom.
 High student-teacher ratios of the magnitude currently being planned in many school districts will result in disproportionately greater losses of in-person instruction than lower ratios.”